 Moving with Grace and Efficiency

-My partner Knut and I were in Bali in August.
+I was in Bali in August 2018.
 It was an amazing journey as we had never been before.
 I particularly loved watching the local people move about in their daily lives.
 I was fascinated watching them carry heavy loads on their heads instead of in their arms.
 I marvelled as I watched them squat and bend while doing manual tasks for extended periods of time.
 They seemed to move through their work with ease and grace.
 They performed tasks in a way that Westerners would struggle to do with such efficacy.

 IMG_3678